 What is a CRM system?

-Read more about CRM goals, forms and strategies in our detailed CRM definition.
+Read more about goals, shapes and strategies in our detailed CRM definition.

-CRM (Customer Relationship Management) is the orientation of a company towards its customers.
+Customer relationship management (CRM) is the focus of a company on its customers.
 The basic goals are customer acquisition and customer loyalty.
-Therefore, CRM is concerned with shaping business processes around prospects and customers.
+Therefore, CRM is concerned with designing business processes around existing and potential customers.

 By collecting all relevant data with a CRM software,the marketing can be tailored exactly to the needs of customers and is therefore called relationship marketing.
 This management concept enables the increase of the company’s success.

 When we talk about CRM, we usually mean one of these three points: